datastackacademy/treasure_hunt/README.md

-We had a special lesson on encryption prepared for you today, but somebody encrypted it!
+We had a special lesson on encryption prepared for you today in the file `bacon_binary.py`, but somebody encrypted it!
 Luckily, the culplrit left us some clues so we can restore it.

 Before you begin, follow the instructions in the `Setup` section below, so you can run the code on your local machine.